Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 It’s important to note that regardless of where in NYC you are fighting tickets or what type of violations may be on your record, accumulating 11 or more points in any 18 month period can lead to a suspension.
 There are many different ways a license or privilege can be suspended–too many points is just one of them.

 Many tickets are issued in Brooklyn and points and penalties can add up quickly.
-Generally, it’s a good idea to at least briefly consult with a vehicle and traffic attorney (most offer free consultations) if you have any questions about any summonses.
+Generally, it’s a good idea to at least briefly consult with a traffic attorney if you have any questions about any summonses.

 The City of New York will be behind the issuance of an incredibly large volume of traffic tickets every year.
 The Traffic Violations Bureau (TVB) is NYS agency that is part of the DMV and is responsible for adjudicating traffic violation charges throughout NYC.